 Unfortunately, that’s not the case.
 While officials in Beijing certainly set the tone and make orders about what should be blocked and censored, it’s really up to the provinces and counties to police their own internet.

 What does this mean for you, a traveler in China?

 It means that the internet across China isn’t uniform and what opens and works in one city doesn’t always open and work in another.
 It also means that the IP addresses for some VPNs (which is the way they connect to the outside world) might get blocked without any warning.

 It’s important to find a VPN that focuses specifically on the China market.

-It’s no secret that the Chinese government isn’t a fan of VPNs (even though its government officials may use them).
-To prevent ordinary Chinese citizens from using VPNs, the Chinese government is always re-tweaking its Great Firewall whenever a VPN provider manages to patch a hole through it.
+It’s no secret that the Chinese government doesn’t approve of VPNs (even though its government officials may use them).
+To prevent ordinary Chinese citizens from using VPNs, the Chinese government is always re-tweaking its Great Firewall whenever a VPN provider manages to dig a hole through it.

 I’ve often described the relationship between the Chinese government and VPN providers as one that is always fighting a war of attrition.
-That’s why you need a VPN with a dedicated, staffed, and well-resourced team to consistently develop improvements to their software to get you over the Great Firewall.
+That’s the best VPN for China has dedicated, staffed, and well-resourced teams to consistently develop improvements to their software to get you over the Great Firewall.

 Anyone else in the VPN market not focused on the Chinese market cannot keep up with the Chinese government’s own tech improvements to its Internet censorship.